-Nita began studying about human trafficking/modern-day slavery in 2006.
-The more she studied, the more she knew she couldn’t sit on the sidelines while these atrocities were taking place all over the world, including in her own backyard.
-As she networks with other national and international abolitionist organizations, she brings to the table a deep understanding of a broad scope of women’s issues, as well as a compassion for victims and a determination to link arms with other abolitionists in order to end modern-day slavery.
+Nita has worked with victims/survivors of human trafficking and also networked with other national and international anti-trafficking organizations.
+She brings to the table a deep understanding of human trafficking as well as a compassion for victims and a determination to link arms with other abolitionists in order to end modern day slavery.

 She is a sought after trainer and motivational speaker having presented to law enforcement, Attorney's General, universities, civic organizations, medical communities, conferences and faith based groups.
 Some of her specific venues include National Association of Attorney's General, Oregon Youth Authority Parole and Probation, Saddleback Church, Willow Creek Church, Northwest University and many Attorney's General Conferences.
 She instructs from experience having worked with victims from rescue to restoration.
 While much of her time is spent planning for Super Bowl's she is committed to staying current by working in “boots on the ground” operations.
 As a result of many years of anti-domestic violence work, she has a deep understanding of the dynamics of both victims and perpetrators.